snowplow-archive/snowplow.github.com/_posts/2014-04-17-spark-example-project-released.md

 <h2><a name="challenges">1.
 Challenges of running Spark on EMR</a></h2>
 </div>

-I actually started work on the Spark Example Project back in 2013.
+I actually started work on [Spark Example Project] [spark-example-project] last year.
 I spent some time trying to get the project working on Elastic MapReduce: we wanted to be able to assemble a "fat jar" which we could deploy to S3 and then run on Elastic MapReduce via the API in a non-interactive way.
 This wasn't possible at the time, despite the valiant efforts of Ian O'Connell ([SparkEMRBootstrap] [ianoc-emr]) and Daithi O Crualaoich ([spark-emr] [daithi-emr]), and [our own questioning] [forum-post].
 And so I paused on the project, to revisit when EMR's support for Spark improved.

 Happily on Saturday I noticed that Amazon's tutorial, [Run Spark and Shark on Amazon Elastic MapReduce] [tutorial], had been updated in early March, including with bootstrap scripts to deploy Spark 0.8.1 to an EMR cluster.
 Logging on to the master node, I found a script called `~/spark/run-example`, designed to run any of Amazon's example Spark jobs, each pre-assembled into a fat jar on the cluster.